 (The Daily News Article will resume tomorrow.)

 Christopher Columbus wrote a book entitled Book of Prophecies, in which he copied down Scripture pertaining to bringing the gospel to unknown coastlands.
-The following is an excerpt from his Introduction to the book:
+The following is an excerpt from the Introduction to the book:

 At a very early age I began to sail upon the ocean.
 For more than forty years, I have sailed everywhere that people go.
-I prayed to the most merciful Lord about my heart’s great desire, and He gave me the spirit and the intelligence for the task: seafaring, astronomy, geometry, arithmetic, skill in drafting spherical maps and placing correctly the cities, rivers, mountains and ports.
+I prayed to the most merciful Lord about my heart – great desire, and He gave me the spirit and the intelligence for the task: seafaring, astronomy, geometry, arithmetic, skill in drafting spherical maps and placing correctly the cities, rivers, mountains and ports.
 I also studied cosmology, history, chronology and philosophy.

 It was the Lord who put into my mind (I could feel His hand upon me) the fact that it would be possible to sail from there to the Indies.
 All who heard of my project rejected it with laughter, ridiculing me.
 There is no question that the inspiration was from the Holy Spirit, because he comforted me with rays of marvelous illumination from the Holy Scriptures … encouraging me to continually to press forward and without ceasing for a moment they now encourage me make haste.